Create Your plugin

 The plugin 'CPU' crashed with code 12345

-The code is a system error code depending on the platform.
+The code is an error code depending on the platform.
 Here are some good references to learn more about these error codes: